Debottam1234567890/Plant-Doctor/README.md

 * Expand to support **ResNet50/ResNet101** for better accuracy.
 * Optimize model for **mobile deployment**.
 * Potential integration with a **startup solution** for farmers.

 ---

-## License

-This project is licensed under the **Apache 2.0 License** – free to use, modify, and distribute with attribution.

----